YuChaoGithub/flutter-apnea-app/build_log.md

 # Todo
-* Training Table deletion.
-* Configure the ListTiles in Customize Tables Screen.
 * Training Main Screen.
 * Separate the training history table entry TABLE in the database from the customized training TABLE.
 * Training History.